MiamiHerald/guides/zika-tracker/guide.md

 * Create a production build of the project by running `npm run production`.
 This will run through the production build process (minifying the CSS/JS, compiling the HTML partials, etc.), and spit out the production code to the `public` folder.

+* Open the local folder (hint: you can run `open .` to launch it in your browser)

-* Open your FTP client and navigate to `nm/data/MiamiHerald/MiamiHerald/static/media/projects/2016/zika-interactive-v2/`.
+* Open your FTP client and navigate to `nm/data/MiamiHerald/MiamiHerald/static/media/projects/2016/zika-interactive-v2/site/`.

 * Copy all the files in your local `public` folder (`index.html`, `javascripts`, `stylesheets`, etc.), to the `zika-interactive-v2` folder on Pubsys.